Looking for a unique tasting menu experience in Toronto? George Restaurant is one of the Toronto’s best restaurants for it!

 The food was done incredibly well and presented beautifully!

-Portions of each course are bigger than other tasting menu restaurants in Toronto like Alo.
+Portions of each course at George Restaurant are bigger than other tasting menu restaurants in Toronto like Alo.

 I found the the 7 Course Tasting Menu here would be comparable to a 10-12 Course Tasting Menu somewhere else, portion-wise.